rjcorwin/CouchDB-Wedge/README.md

     pre-warm-views      Hit all views in a couchdb to pre-warm them pull-json           Pull documents from a View in CouchDB returning just an array of the documents, not additional metadata that CouchDB usually does. push-json           Push an array of documents to a CouchDB database.
-Accepts STDIN over a pipe. help [cmd]          display help for [cmd]
+Accepts STDIN over a pipe. doc-history         Revision history of a document with docs attached. help [cmd]          display help for [cmd]

   Options: